 North Carolina State Licensing Authority

-Private Investigator licensing in the state of North Carolina is handled by the North Carolina Private Protective Services Board.
+The North Carolina Private Protective Services Board handles private investigator licensing in North Carolina.
 The Private Protective Services Board is part of the North Carolina Department of Public Safety.
 Primarily, its purpose is to administer the licensing, education, and training requirements for people or agencies engaged in private protective services in the state of North Carolina.

 Licensing Authority Contact Information